o3de/o3de.org/content/docs/userguide/materials/maps/decal-placing.md

 ---
-description: ' Place a decal in your level in &ALYlong;. '
+description: ' Place a decal in your level in Amazon Lumberyard. '
 title: Placing a Decal
 ---
 # Placing a Decal {#mat-maps-decal-placing}